The following information concerns a program which is currently in its pilot phase. Some information is subject to change.

 - Computers may be on when users come in

 - Updates will be available 2-3 days before scheduled window for install.
 These can be installed any time by user.
-(On the computer, these will look identical to the way updates are offered now by MS).
+(On the computer, these will look identical to the way updates are offered now by Microsoft).

 - It is possible to retrieve and apply upgrades when off-campus.

 Laptops and off-campus computers: